 Daniel B. Straus

-I am a Postdoctoral Research Associate at Princeton University in the Cava lab.
+I am currently a Postdoctoral Research Associate at Princeton University in the Cava lab.
 My research focuses on the synthesis and characterization of optical, electronic, and magnetic materials.

 I completed my PhD in Chemistry at the University of Pennsylvania in the Kagan lab, where I focused on the synthesis and optical/electronic spectroscopy of 2D organic-inorganic hybrid perovskites and coupled quantum dot assemblies.